lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 This solution is a bit tricky - it uses `T extends Record<...>`.
 We are saying this function can work with *any* form, as long as all the properties use the `ValidationResult` interface we defined earlier.

-We've written a good amount of code by this piont - but we are still yet to write any application specific logic!
+We've written a good amount of code by this point - but we are still yet to write any application specific logic!
 We are still working on our form validation logic.
 It's generic and reusable, which is great!

 The last piece of code we need to (finally) complete the actual business requirement is going to be named `patientForm`.
 It's a function takes an object the shape of the `Patient` interface we defined earlier.
 It returns the validation result for each field.